petepm/petepm.github.io/_posts/2026-01-08-humans-vs-ai-drums.md

 This may be surprising, but it's true.
 One of the great things about music is that it's made by humans.
 You get to know someone through their music.
-You build a kind of relationship with other listeners, etc.
+You build a kind of relationship with the artist, other listeners, etc.

 But it seems like the industry is going that way.
 When you treat music as a product, and some technology allows you to create